Sm2468/job_descriptions_analysis_through_nlp/README.md

 2. For the extraction of skills, the code can be found under the file 'extracting_skills_regex'.
 Along with the dataset (link: https://goo.gl/qVJ2Dk) it is possible to decipher which skills are sought most by employers.
+However, as you will discover, the regular expressions provide a lot of redundant, irrelevant output that sometimes have nothing to do with the skills you want to extract.
+Therefore you need to apply the Gazetteer file on the results in order to gain more precise results.
 The output eventually looks as follows:
 (FOTO OUTPUT)